xVanAnDayNe/xVanAnDayNe/README.md

 ## 🌟 About Me

 Hello!
-I'm Van An, a young programmer passionate about technology and creativity.
-I'm always eager to learn and develop myself in the field of information technology.
+I'm Van An, a passionate student at FPT University.
+I'm deeply committed to technology and continuous learning in the field of information technology.

+### 🎓 Academic Background

+- 🏫 Studying at FPT University
+- 📚 Major: Information Technology
+- 🌱 Passionate about cutting-edge technologies
+- 🏆 Committed to academic and professional excellence

-### 🚀 My Journey
+### 🚀 My Journey at FPT

-- 💻 Currently a student majoring in Information Technology
+- 💻 Actively participating in university tech projects
-- 🌱 Continuously learning and improving programming skills
-- 🎯 Goal: Become a professional and creative developer
+- 🤝 Engaging in collaborative learning environments
+- 🔬 Exploring innovative technological solutions
+- 🌍 Part of FPT's dynamic and innovative tech community

 ### 🔧 Skills & Technologies